Existence of a unique, nondegenerate solution to parametrized systems of generalized polynomial equations: Problem reformulation

 \section{Problem reformulation}

-We reformulate the problem in three steps.
-(1) We parametrize the coefficient polytope via a moment map.
-(2) We define a map whose bijectivity is equivalent to $|Y_c|=1$ for all $c$.
-(3) We outline how we are going to apply our main technical tool, Hadamard's global inversion theorem, to the map.
+We reformulate the problem in three steps: (i) we parametrize the coefficient polytope via an \expo map; (ii) we define a map~$\map$ that is a diffeomorphism exactly when $|Y_c|=1$ and $y\in Y_c$ is nondegenerate for all~$c$; and (iii) we outline how we are going to apply our main technical tool, Hadamard's global inversion theorem, to the map.